Insight on Gaussian basis set truncation errors in weak to intermediate magnetic fields with an approximate Hamiltonian

 We used a superposition of atomic potentials (SAP) \cite{Lehtola2019_JCTC_1593, Lehtola2020_JCP_144105} as the initial guess in the FEM calculations.
 The only exception is the $\sigma^{2,0}$ state of He, for which the SAP guess was found to lead to saddle point convergence at stronger fields, $B \gtrsim 0.3B_0$, and for which the core guess was employed instead.

 The Gaussian-basis calculations were performed with the \Erkale{} program \cite{Lehtola2012_JCC_1572}.
-Calculations were carried out with the double-$\zeta$ (D) to quintuple-$\zeta$ (5) correlation-consistent cc-pVXZ and aug-cc-pVXZ basis sets \cite{Dunning1989_JCP_1007, Kendall1992_JCP_6796, Woon1993_JCP_1358, Peterson1994_JCP_7410}, which are commonly used in the literature at finite magnetic field.
-Both \HelFEM{} and \Erkale{} are free and open-source software.\cite{Lehtola2022_WIRCMS_1610} As was already mentioned above in \cref{sec:theory}, all GTO basis sets are employed in fully uncontracted form.
+Calculations were carried out with the double-$\zeta$ (D) to quintuple-$\zeta$ (5) correlation-consistent cc-pVXZ and aug-cc-pVXZ basis sets \cite{Dunning1989_JCP_1007, Kendall1992_JCP_6796, Woon1993_JCP_1358, Peterson1994_JCP_7410}, which have been commonly used in the literature at finite magnetic fields.

+By the request of a reviewer, we also performed calculations with the def2-TZVP\cite{Weigend2005_PCCP_305} and the 6-311++G(3df,3pd)\cite{Krishnan1980_JCP_650} basis set for completeness, because these basis sets have also been used in some studies of the literature, even though the latter is an obsolete basis set which should not be used.\cite{Grev1989_JCP_7305, Moran2006_JACS_9342} The results for these basis sets are not discussed in the main text, but they are available in the Supporting Information.

+Importantly, both \HelFEM{} and \Erkale{} are free and open-source software,\cite{Lehtola2022_WIRCMS_1610} and are publicly available on GitHub.
+As was already mentioned above in \cref{sec:theory}, all GTO basis sets are employed in fully uncontracted form.

 As was already mentioned above in \cref{sec:introduction}, an approximate Gaussian basis set limit was determined with the benchmark quality hydrogenic Gaussian basis sets (HGBS) of \citeref{Lehtola2020_JCP_134108}.
 The HGBS basis sets are modular and determined with one-electron calculations, only: the basis set for angular momentum $l$ of the element $Z$ is determined with calculations on the one-electron ions $Z^{(Z-1)+}$, $\dots$, \ce{He+}, and H.